April 30, 2021 6 min read

 You will even find that some commonly recommended steps also tie in with taking care of your teeth.
 For example, if you must drink juices, sodas and other sugary/acidic liquids then they should best be taken in with a straw to lower direct exposure to your teeth.
 Avoid sugary snacks and don’t eat acidic foods as snacks but instead with full meals.

-First off, DO NOT brush your teeth immediately after eating, drinking (water excepted) or after an acid reflux incident.
+Drinking (water excepted) or after an acid reflux incident.
 When your mouth is acidic, then the enamel softens and brushing at this time can cause damage.
 (By the way, this advice holds true for everyone and for more information, check out our article on when not to brush your teeth.)

 Instead of brushing after a meal or an acid reflux occurrence, you should rinse with a glass of water.
 Better yet, add some salt or baking soda to the water.
 This is an excellent way to neutralize the acid levels in your mouth and is a highly recommended habit for acid reflux sufferers.